-MVP will deploy a KS team prior to tree clearing and complete a Level 1 inspection of karst features in the LOD (see Appendix A for Karst Feature Inspection Form).
-The final MVP alignment for construction will have accommodated for karst feature avoidance recommendations.
+MVP deployed a KS team prior to tree clearing and complete a Level 1 inspection of karst features in the LOD (see Appendix A for Karst Feature Inspection Form).
+The final MVP alignment accommodated for karst feature avoidance recommendations.
 Therefore, a karst feature located within the LOD is likely to be minor in its extent and nature and a candidate for mitigation and stabilization prior to disturbance.

-The KS will consult with MVP Construction to determine the recommended course of action prior to tree clearing in the vicinity of the feature.
+The KS will consult with MVP Construction to determine the recommended course of action prior to land disturbance in the vicinity of the feature.
 It is anticipated that the most common karst feature requiring mitigation for MVP construction will be cover-collapse sinkholes (discussed below).
-Karst feature stabilization would be completed in conjunction with recommendations from the appropriate state agency (Virginia Department of Conservation and Recreation, Karst Protection; West Virginia Department of Environmental Protection).
+Karst feature stabilization will, if necessary, be completed in conjunction with recommendations from the appropriate state agency (Virginia Department of Conservation and Recreation, Karst Protection; West Virginia Department of Environmental Protection).

-MVP will deploy an on-site KS team during construction activities (clearing and grubbing, trenching, blasting, boring or drilling) within karst terrain.
+MVP will deploy an on-site KS team during construction activities (clearing and grubbing, trenching, blasting, trenchless crossing) within karst terrain.
 The role of the KS is to observe construction activities to assist in limiting potential negative impacts, and to inspect, assess and if necessary mitigate karst features that are encountered or form during construction in conjunction with recommendations from the appropriate state agency (Virginia Department of Conservation and Recreation, Karst Protection; West Virginia Department of Environmental Protection).